 Disney’s Aladdin- A Musical Spectacular

 As part of any Disney Cruise, you can count on Broadway-style performances, complete with amazing stage effects, top-notch performers, and a bit of Disney magic thrown in.
 Disney Fantasy is currently hosting three shows, one of which is Aladdin-A Musical Spectacular.
 Running for about 1 hour and shown on the Walt Disney Theater Stage, guests can see these shows opposite their dinner seating time.
 This Aladdin production was fantastic.
 Expert performers, surprising visual effects, and a beautiful set design made this show worth the watch.

 Frozen- A Musical Spectacular

 Another show currently running on the Disney Fantasy is Frozen- A Musical Spectacular.
 Complete with magical costume changes, and familiar songs, this show incorporated stunning visual effects and set design to make it feel like Broadway.
 Worth the watch simply for the extremely talented performers, these cast members headline all three shows on the Disney Fantasy Cruise Ship.

-The third show to be seen is Disney’s Believe, which is shown on almost all of the Disney Cruise ships.
+The third show to be seen is Disney’s Believe, which is also shown on the Disney Dream.
 This storyline does get tweaked every once in a while, the main characters typically stay the same.
 This is the story of a child named Sofia and her father, a scientist.
 Sofia believes in magic and her father doesn’t.
 Taking place on her birthday, this story finds Disney characters, led by the Genie, helping her father see the magic all around him.
 A wonderful lesson in the power of belief, this show helps us all have a little more faith and trust.
 All with the help of a little pixie dust.

 New Release Movies